cschreib/vif/doc/sphinx/vector.rst

 Almost all the mathematical and logical operators are overloaded.
 Therefore, as a rule of thumb, if you can do an operation with a type ``T``, you can do it with ``vec<1,T>`` as well.
 The one notable exception are bitwise operators: ``|``, ``&``, and ``^``.
 The reason is twofold: first, these are not so commonly used in data analysis, and second, the ``^`` operator can be mistakenly interpreted as the exponentiation operator, that some other languages possess (if you need to do exponentiation, use ``pow()``).

-**Note:** Contrary to some other C++ libraries with vectorized arithmetic (such as Eigen_, blazelib_, or xtensor_), phy++ does not use *expression templates*.
+.. note:: Contrary to some other C++ libraries with vectorized arithmetic (such as Eigen_, blazelib_, or xtensor_), phy++ does not use *expression templates*.
 Instead, each operation is executed immediately (no lazy evaluation) and operates if necessary on temporary intermediate vectors.
 While this may appear to be a sub-optimal implementation, phy++ was tuned to makes good use of return value optimization, move semantics, and for reusing the memory of temporaries in chained expressions.
 As a result, performance was found to be on par with expression templates in the most common situations.
+This is of course dependent on the precise calculation to perform.
 The benefit of not using expression templates is a reduced compilation time, and a much simpler code base.

 .. _Eigen: http://eigen.tuxfamily.org/index.php?title=Main_Page
 .. _blazelib: https://bitbucket.org/blaze-lib/blaze